metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 The advantage shows in time.
 A standard library grows along the projects offering reliability and faster development time for its users.

 On another hand this technique offers uniform thinking across a team.
-It reduces the process to:
+It reduces the problem solving process to:

 `problem === data -> sequences -> solutions -> composition === solution`.